The royals of coradova, BOok 1

 Heart of Mine

 He was the Crown Prince of Coradova.
 She was his best friend from childhood.
-Their forbidden love will cost them everything.
+One kiss changed everything.

 Madison Kavanaugh grew up in a small, modern-day kingdom in the Mediterranean Sea.
 Her life in paradise was better than any fairytale—until she fell in love with her best friend and heir to the throne, Crown Prince Alexander.